jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/configure-backup-and-restore.md

 ---

 > Because of Jenkins Operator's architecture, the configuration of Jenkins should be done using ConfigurationAsCode
 > or GroovyScripts and jobs should be defined as SeedJobs.
-It means that there is no point to back any job configuration
+It means that there is no point in backing up any job configuration
 > up.
-Therefore, the backup script take copy of jobs history only.
+Therefore, the backup script takes (makes) a copy of jobs history only.

 Backup and restore is done by a container sidecar.